Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review

 \subsection{Data Items}

-For each of the $120$ publications, an in-depth analysis was carried out.
-An additional $27$ publications were excluded from the study upon full-text analysis, based on their relevance to this research.

-Then, data was collected for the final $101$ publications for 18 attributes which included: \textbf{(i.)} details about the publication including DOI, authors' names, title and year of publication and the details about the venue (journal/conference), \textbf{(ii.)} details specific to the generation of synthetic data such as the method (eg. WGAN-GP, Graph VAEs), its category (mechanistic/probabilistic), and purpose (eg. privacy preservation, clinical trial simulation), \textbf{(iii.)} details about the evaluation methods used, which includes the type of Quantitative evaluation (ML-based, Statistical or a combination), the type of Qualitative evaluation (for eg. Visualisation), the name of the method (eg. Jensen-Shannon divergence, Wasserstein distance) and the specific evaluation metrics used, \textbf{(iv.)} details about the dataset used in synthetic data generation, including the dataset name, size, institution and country of origin, and cost of dataset access, and \textbf{(v.)} details pertaining to the reproducibility of results including whether the dataset is openly accessible and if the source code has been made available.
+Data was collected for the final $134$ publications for 18 attributes which included: \textbf{(i.)} details about the publication including DOI, authors' names, title and year of publication and the details about the venue (journal/conference), \textbf{(ii.)} details specific to the generation of synthetic data such as the method (eg. WGAN-GP, Graph VAEs), its category (mechanistic/probabilistic), and purpose (eg. privacy preservation, clinical trial simulation), \textbf{(iii.)} details about the evaluation methods used, which includes the type of Quantitative evaluation (ML-based, Statistical or a combination), the type of Qualitative evaluation (for eg. Visualisation), the name of the method (eg. Jensen-Shannon divergence, Wasserstein distance) and the specific evaluation metrics used, \textbf{(iv.)} details about the dataset used in synthetic data generation, including the dataset name, size, institution and country of origin, and cost of dataset access, and \textbf{(v.)} details pertaining to the reproducibility of results including whether the dataset is openly accessible and if the source code has been made available.
 A complete list of all data items against which data was captured is available in Table \ref{tab:dataItems}.